Azure-Samples/MyDriving/docs/iot-solution-build-system.md

 You'll find the template for the MyDriving system in the GitHub repository under [scripts/ARM](https://github.com/Azure-Samples/MyDriving/tree/master/scripts/ARM).
 It provides a comprehensive and concise view of how the different services in our architecture are interconnected.
 We explain all these in detail in the [MyDriving Reference Guide](http://aka.ms/mydrivingdocs), but you can learn a lot just by reading through the template itself.

-> [!NOTE]
-> Most Azure services have an associated cost, depending on the pricing tier.
+> Note: Most Azure services have an associated cost, depending on the pricing tier.
 If you're new to Azure, you can [try it out for free](https://azure.microsoft.com/free/).
 However, if you don't plan to use certain components in the MyDriving system, be sure to remove them to avoid incurring costs.
 The "Estimate operational costs" section later in this article provides a summary of typical service expenses.
->
->

 ### Edit the template
 To customize your deployment, perhaps to remove unneeded components or to add others, first make a copies of scenario\_complete.params.json and scenario\_complete.json in which to make changes.